 The filming just for the project at hand can take place either in a studio or on location, or both.
 Back in the studio, we have full control of lighting and sound while on location shoots allows authenticity and distinct scenery.
 This involves obtaining the raw footage for the narrative, B-roll for secondary visuals, and other materials such as special effects or action shots.
 The production team always needed to stick to the storyboard and script but also had to keep up with constant changes, coming about if we were running out of daylight, or a new creative idea suddenly came up.
 That balance often results in a solid production.

-Overseeing the Crew
+Managing the Crew

-It is important that the entire crew (not just the camera operators and lighting techs but also makeup artists and sound engineers, e.g.)…cause lord knows when we get going in all prescriptions it creates a super shitshow.
+It is important that the entire crew (not just the camera operators and lighting techs but also makeup artists and sound engineers, e.g.)…cause lord knows when we get going in all directions it creates a super shitshow.
 With Experience, An ad-informed team can work together to the unwavering detail of what is needed in a shoot.
 Having similar specific roles helps eliminate any confusion as well as keep efficiency on set.

 The footage and the audio should be monitored continuously during production process.
 Find out how to check focus and exposure on camera, audio levels and composition of the scene.
 Shots are reviewed by the production team as they are shot to make sure that the amount of hype or vision required for the project is met.